-Health woes persist for young cancer survivors: studyJune 11th, 2012 in Cancer
+Health woes persist for young cancer survivors: studyJune 11, 2012 by Kerry Sheridan in Medicine & Health / Cancer

 People who survive cancer when they are teenagers or young adults are more likely than their peers who never had cancer to engage in risky behaviors like smoking later on, a US study said Monday.